cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/query.rst

      - The query execution was successfully initiated, and the body will contain the query-handle used to identify the query in subsequent requests
    * - ``400 Bad Request``
-     - The query is not well-formed or contains an error, such as a nonexistent table name.
+     - The query is not well-formed or contains an error, such as a nonexistent table name

 Comments
 ........